Bulldozer Accidents

 Safety Tips

 Although there is an inherent risk when working with a bulldozer, workers can take some safety measures to minimize the risk.
-Operating a bulldozer safely is critical because the machine is very powerful and catastrophic injuries or death is a real possibility if something goes wrong.
+Operating a bulldozer safely is critical because the machine is mighty, and catastrophic injuries or death is a real possibility if something goes wrong.
 Some of the vital safety measures that should be taken to protect workers operating or working around a bulldozer could include:

 • The bulldozer should only be used by a qualified operator.